Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Okay.

-Um anyway, I'd like to real quickly thank you for two things.
+Anyway, I'd like to real quickly thank you for two things.

 Yes.

-Rush, you are single-handedly probably costing the liberals an extra hundred million uh by extending the Democrat primaries.
+Rush, you are single-handedly probably costing the liberals an extra hundred million by extending the Democrat primaries.

-And for that I thank you from the bottom of my heart.
+And for that, I thank you from the bottom of my heart.

 You are more than welcome, sir.

-But the uh the fight goes on.
+But the fight goes on.

 Absolutely.

-Can I make one quick uh uh the point?
+Can I make one quick other point?

-But uh I just want to thank you for that because when I go in public and the liberals read that shirt, uh the expression on their faces is just absolutely priceless, and uh I just wish people could see what uh what I see when I wear that shirt.
+But I just want to thank you for that because when I go in public and the liberals read that shirt, the expression on their faces is just absolutely priceless.

 Well, I appreciate it.